JoNilsson/lathe-mastery-wikibook/docs/04-fundamental-operations/01-facing.md

 **Tool Geometry Requirements**

+The geometry of your facing tool directly determines the quality of your results.
+Each angle and feature serves a specific purpose in creating a smooth, flat surface.
+Side clearance prevents the tool from rubbing as it moves across the face, while end relief ensures clean cutting action near the center.
+Understanding these requirements helps you select or grind tools that produce professional results:

-- Adequate side clearance angle (typically 10-15°)
+- Adequate side clearance angle (typically 10-15°) - prevents heel dragging on the workpiece
-- Proper end relief to prevent rubbing
+- Proper end relief to prevent rubbing - especially critical as you approach center
-- Sharp cutting edge for clean finish
+- Sharp cutting edge for clean finish - dull tools increase forces and degrade surface quality
-- Sufficient rigidity to handle interrupted cuts
+- Sufficient rigidity to handle interrupted cuts - the first pass often encounters uneven surfaces

 **Material Considerations**